Is Dairy Healthy and Do Humans Need it?

 Vitamins and minerals

-Although cow’s milk contains all these nutrients it is important to note that many are contained at low levels.
+Although cow’s milk contains all these nutrients, it is important to note that many are contained at low levels.
 Furthermore, the mineral content is so out of balance with human biochemistry that it is difficult for us to absorb the optimum amounts required for health.
+For example, our bodies absorb calcium better from kale than from milk.

 Hormones